SolveigLunde/sdk-nrf/samples/bluetooth/high_throughput_pawr_scan/README.md

 - `periodic_sync_rsp`: PAwR synchronizer/responder that joins a periodic advertiser and transmits data in assigned response slots.

 ### What it showcases
-- One-to-many uplink using PAwR with a lightweight join/claim protocol (no GATT, no PAST).
+- One-to-many uplink using PAwR with a lightweight join/claim protocol.
 - Claim/ACK handshake to assign response slots, bitmap-driven retransmission, and idle-slot reclamation.
 - Real-time throughput measurements and theoretical capacity reporting on the advertiser.
 - Tested at high device counts (100+ responders) with 2M PHY.